What is Bone Graft Surgery?

 - Implant surgery to help grow bone around implants.
 Especially helps grow bone when implants are placed at the same time as tooth removal.
 This is very common when doing full mouth implant cases where several teeth are being removed and implants are being placed at the same time

-- Grow bone in areas where there is not enough bone to place implants
+- Grow bone in areas where there is not enough bone for implants

-- Grow bone to improve gum health and cosmetics around dental implant sites.
+- Grow bone to improve gum health and cosmetics around existing teeth and implants.

 - Wisdom teeth extraction sites

 How is Bone Grafting done with Dental Implant Surgery?

 The most common reason to perform bone graft procedures is for dental implant surgery.
 There are two categories: The first is placing the bone graft where implants are done after a healing period.
 That is bone graft surgery and delayed dental implant placement.
 This kind of bone graft is considered pre-surgical ridge augmentation.
 Generally, this is done when the area to be grafted has had an extensive infection which has destroyed the native bone and compromised the success of placing a dental implant.
 In this situation, the infected area is cleaned, and new bone is added (this acts as a scaffold to allow the persons body to replace it with their own natural bone).
 The site is revisited for implant surgery after 3-6 months of healing.

 In the absence of infection, the area can undergo bone loss simply based off of time without a tooth present.
 The teeth hold the bone levels and without a tooth present, the jaw bones can become atrophied over time.
 In this event, pre-surgical ridge augmentation or bone graft surgery may be necessary prior to getting dental implants, as described above.